JackWink/Weather/README.md

 #Weather

-Weather is a small command line python script to grab the current weather and/or weather forcast and display it.
+Weather is a small command line python script to grab the current weather and/or weather forcast from weather underground and display it nicely in the terminal.

 ##Usage Options